 Other Industries With Great Growth During Coronavirus

 There are many other markets that have grown during the Covid-19 crisis, we can’t mention all of them.
 Some of the markets that have experienced great growth include pharmaceuticals, personal computers, athleisure wear, alcohol, CBD, cryptocurrencies, healthcare, direct to consumer products, cleaning products, streaming services, pet products, and rural / suburban real estate just to name a few benefiting business niches.

 The Bottom Line On Business Booms And Busts

-Obviously, these aren’t all the markets that boomed in 2020.
+Obviously, these aren’t all the markets that boomed in 2020 all the way through early 2023.
 A closer look at this IFS Markets review and at the trading opportunities they have available show us that the Forex and trading market has also seen exceptional growth.

 This is pretty much the trend of the pandemic-caused booms: everything that is online-related saw an increase and some brick-and-mortar markets that you didn’t expect to boom might have also boomed!
 And even the retailers that busted have seen resurgences with stock prices soaring or purchases from new investors out of bankruptcy.